-

 Sitting.
 Meditating.
 Trying to stay ” In the Now “ Drifting away.
 Lost in thoughts.
 “In the Now”.
 Back, present again.
 Thoughts chasing thoughts.
 Sigh.
 Patience.
 Practice lightly – those are the instructions.
 Patience, and practice lightly.
 Posture.
 Breathing.
 Posture. … Continue reading

-Tagged awakening, Buddhist, Buddhist practice, free verse, no-self, non-doing, poem, poetry, practice, waking up
+Tagged awakening, Buddhist, free verse, no-self, non-doing, poem, poetry, practice, Practice, Buddhist, waking up

 12 Comments